emnv/events/README.md

 ### 7. Run Database Migrations

-Run the migrations to create the necessary database tables:
+Run the migrations to create the necessary database tables.
+Laravel will prompt to create the database if it doesn't exist:

 ```bash
 php artisan migrate